mtlynch/mtlynch.io/_posts/2018-02-28-why-i-quit-google.md

 # Metrics or it didn't happen

-The pipeline had very few recorded metrics.
+The pipeline didn't record many metrics.
 The ones it did have made it look like things had gotten worse.
 My bug discoveries caused the overall bug count to increase.
 The pipeline's failures increased because I made it fail fast on anomalies instead of silently passing along bad data.
 I drastically reduced the time developers spent repairing those failures, but there were no metrics that tracked developer time.

 My other work didn't look so good on paper either.
-On several occasions, I had put my projects on hold for weeks or even months at a time so that I could help a teammate whose launch was at risk.
-It was the right decision for the team, but it looked very unimpressive in a promo packet.
+On several occasions, I put my projects on hold for weeks or even months at a time to help a teammate whose launch was at risk.
+It was the right decision for the team, but it looked unimpressive in a promo packet.
 To the promotion committee, my teammate's project was the big, important work that demanded coordination from multiple developers.
-If I volunteered to help, it must mean my teammate "exercises influence within the team."
+If they hornswoggled me into helping them, it's evidence of their strong leadership qualities.
 I was just the mindless peon whose work was so irrelevant that it could be pre-empted at a moment's notice.

 I submitted my first promo packet, and the results were what I feared: the promotion committee said that I hadn't proven I could handle technical complexity, and they couldn't see the impact I had on Google.

-{% include image.html file="promo-committee.png" alt="Arguing my case to the promotion committee" max_width="750px" img_link=true %}
+{% include image.html file="promo-committee.png" alt="Arguing my case to the promotion committee" max_width="800px" img_link=true %}

 # Learning from rejection

 The rejection was a difficult blow, but I wasn't discouraged.
 I felt I was performing above my level, but the promotion committee couldn't see it.
 That was solvable.

 I decided that I had been too naïve in my first couple years.
-I didn't do enough planning up front to make sure the work I was doing would leave a paper trail.
+I didn't do enough planning up front to make sure the work I was doing left a paper trail.
 Now that I understood how the process worked, I could keep doing the same good work, just with better record-keeping.

-For example, my team was getting tons of distracting email alerts due to false alarms.
+For example, my team was receiving tons of distracting email alerts due to false alarms.
 Old me would have just fixed these alerts.
 But now I knew that for this work to appear in my promo packet, I should first set up metrics so that we'd have historical records of alert frequency.
 At promotion time, I'd have an impressive-looking graph of the alerts trending downward.

 Shortly after, I was assigned a project that seemed destined for promotion.
 It was a machine-learning project, which was and still is the hot thing at Google.
-It would automate a task that hundreds of human operators were doing manually, so there would be a clear, objective impact on Google.
+It would automate a task that hundreds of human operators were doing manually, so it had a clear, objective impact on Google.
 It also required me to lead a junior developer throughout the project, which generally won points with promotion committees.

 # The holiday gift wake up call